 The more that constituents, through their active participation and electoral participation feel heard and can see that their government is willing and able to address issues of public concern, the better social cohesion is.

 Below we've laid out some types of civic engagement that local governments can foster to improve constituent engagement and benefit the civic life of both constituents and the administrations of those entrusted with leadership in our communities and the administrations of those entrusted with leadership.

 How Can Local Governments Improve Civic Engagement?

-James Anderson recently noted in CityLab that, over the past year, cities have been the source of an extraordinary amount of innovation borne out of crisis — local leaders transformed hundreds of miles of streets and civic spaces, mobilized food-delivery systems, passed eviction moratoriums and procured PPE from every corner of the world in order to protect first responders.
+Cities have been the source of an extraordinary amount of innovation borne out of the COVID crisis — local leaders transformed hundreds of miles of streets and civic spaces, mobilized food-delivery systems, passed eviction moratoriums and procured PPE from every corner of the world in order to protect first responders.
 Anderson points out that the compounding social issues of climate change, economic recovery and racial justice demand big thinking from city halls.
 According to Anderson, that’s why we can’t allow the pandemic’s eventual end to also be the end to a period of bold local government experimentation.
 Instead Anderson makes the case to ensure it’s the beginning of a critical next phase of innovation, where towns, cities, and counties build upon the momentum of the past year to tackle the major urban challenges to come.